 The beef is then so simple to cook.
 Just rub the seasoning in well and cook for about 3 minutes on each side.
 Or a little longer for a well done steak.

-I'd definitely recommend it along with the other products in the Santa Maria Latin American Kitchen range.
+I'd definitely recommend the Barbacoa Beef Steak Rub along with the other products in the range.
 Sometimes life is busy and even if you want to cook from scratch, using a sauce or seasoning mix just gives you a little extra time on days when there are so many other things to do.

-The Santa Maria Latin American Kitchen range includes seasoning mixes, sauces, rice, tortillas, toppings and sides.
-It's a "Mix and Match" range with everything designed to work together and above all, keep everyone in the family happy!
 We all enjoyed the coconut taste of the Mini Coconut and Black Pepper Tortillas.
-Also, after really enjoying the Cuban Chilli Sofrito sauce (see below) I'm now looking forward to trying the Caribbean Pineapple and Chilli Sticky Sauce as well as the Peruvian Garlic and Tomato Sauce.
-I'll be trying these soon on a busy weeknight.Â
+Also, after really enjoying the Santa Maria Cuban Chilli Sofrito sauce I'm now looking forward to trying the Caribbean Pineapple and Chilli Sticky Sauce as well as the Peruvian Garlic and Tomato Sauce.
+They'll be perfect for busy weeknights.

 Barbacoa Beef Steak Tacos